thiet ke web chuan seo

 How you decorate your vacation rental will depend on whether it’s your primary residence or a second home.
 Get Paid For Your Pad suggests there are guest essentials you’ll want to include regardless, such as extra blankets and pillows, a hair dryer, tea kettle and coffee maker, and an alarm clock.

 Your principal residence will likely be a reflection of your individual tastes and style while an additional residence or investment property enables you to fuse design features that attract guests.
 Taniya Nayak, the host of HGTV’s House Hunters on Vacation, suggests to keep it simple when decorating a second home.
 Make your vacation home guest-friendly, she says, by incorporating elements from your main home and create a livable space without spending a fortune.
-For more tips on how to furnish your short term vacation rental, read here.
+For more tips on how to furnish your short-term vacation rental, read here.

-Most hosts rent out their main residence when traveling for pleasure or business, enabling them to generate a short term income while away from home.
+Most hosts rent out their main residence when traveling for pleasure or business, enabling them to generate a short-term income while away from home.
 However, arranging your property for guests before you travel can often be time-consuming.
 From changing sheets to clearing clutter, you’ll need to perfectly prepare your house if you want to wow guests.

 Renting a second home comes with an assortment of management tasks, too — cleaning your house, exchanging keys with guests, inspecting your home.
 Struggles that are compounded if you don’t live near the property.
 Here’s where a great vacation rental management company comes in.
 Services like Pillow, who take care of the day-to-day management of your reservations, save you time and fuss, wherever you are in the world.
 The result?
 Happier guests who are more likely to leave a five-star review on your Airbnb, HomeAway or VRBO profile.

-More than 1.3 million vacation properties were sold in the United States in 2014, the highest number since records began, according to the National Association of Realtors.
+More than 721,000 vacation properties were sold in the United States in 2016, the highest number since records began, according to the National Association of Realtors.
 While renting an additional residence can prove lucrative, a vacant property could cost you heaps of cash in the long run.
 Unoccupied homes shouldn’t be a problem in cities like Los Angeles and Seattle, two of the most profitable Airbnb cities, but with so many vacation homes available to renters in these crowded markets, attracting guests can sometimes be tough.

 The way you market your home will depend on whether you list a primary living space, or a second home or vacation rental.
 The latter two will require more effort on your part if you hope to attract a steady stream of guests throughout the year.
 Optimizing your listing on booking platforms like Airbnb and HomeAway works wonders.
-In addition, marketing your rental to the right audience and style of traveler, and staying competitive can set you apart from other hosts in the area.
+In addition, marketing your rental to the right audience and style of traveler while staying competitive can set you apart from other hosts in the area.
 Having a house manual and guidebook can also spur repeat bookings and five-star reviews.
 Don’t know where to start?
 Let Pillow create a listing that entices more guests to your property.

 Renting your home generates income from renters and adds value to your property as you make upgrades and adjustments for guests.
-Both a primary and secondary residence provides you with challenges, though making small changes to your space and managing your home efficiently can pay off in the long run.
+Both a primary and secondary residence provide you with challenges, though making small changes to your space and managing your home efficiently can pay off in the long run.

 You might also be interested in these posts: